bath-reinforcement-learning-lab/Resources/machine-setup/README.md

 # -1.
 What is this
-You've got a fresh machine with a GPU on it (possibly from the Department) and want to set it up.
+You've got a fresh machine with a GPU on it (possibly from the University Department) and want to set it up.
 In this tutorial, please replace **pp2024** with your username and avoid skipping non-optional sections.

 # 0. Get an OS
 In this tutorial, we'll install Linux on your machine.
 If your machine comes pre-installed with Windows, you might want to back up your activation key or create a dual boot.
 Consideration for dual boot: If you never intend to use Windows, you're just wasting a disk partition.